swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

     let world_to_screen = camera.screen_to_world().inverse();
 ```

 Inverting a general-purpose matrix is somewhat expensive, but if you know you're just using the matrix to store a position/rotation/scale, graphics libraries often provide ways to do the inversion more cheaply yet accurately.
-For example, `glam` provides an [`Affine2`](https://docs.rs/glam/0.21.3/glam/f32/struct.Affine2.html) type that is similar to a [`Mat3`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat3.html) generated from [`Mat3::from_scale_angle_translation`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat3.html#method.from_scale_angle_translation), except it's cheaper to invert.
+For example, `glam` provides an [`Affine2`](https://docs.rs/glam/0.21.3/glam/f32/struct.Affine2.html) type that is essentially a [`Mat3`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat3.html) generated from [`Mat3::from_scale_angle_translation`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat3.html#method.from_scale_angle_translation), except it's cheaper to invert. (an [affine](https://en.wikipedia.org/wiki/Affine_transformation) matrix can handle any combination of scaling/rotation/translation, but not 3D perspectives)

 There's one last thing worth mentioning before we go on to 3D...
 It's often useful to distinguish between points and directions.
 If you have a vector that represents a particular point in the game world, you want a world-to-screen transformation to apply translation.
 If you have a vector that represents a direction (such as a navigation marker on the HUD pointing towards an important location), you want the world-to-screen transformation to rotate it appropriately, but not translate it.
 Turns out you can do that by setting the last component to 0 instead of 1: The 0 will be multiplied against the last column of the matrix (the translation column), zeroing out any translation but leaving the rotation/scaling columns intact.
 Graphics libraries sometimes recognize this distinction. `glam` provides [`Mat3::transform_point2`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat3.html#method.transform_point2) (for points obviously) and [`Mat3::transform_vector2`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat3.html#method.transform_vector2) (for directions) to extend 2D vectors with an appropriate 3rd component before applying the matrix.